kontent-ai/smart-link/README.md

 [Content component](https://kontent.ai/learn/tutorials/write-and-collaborate/structure-your-content/structure-your-content#a-create-single-use-content)
 is single-use content, that is also sometimes referred to as one-off, channel-specific, or non-reusable.
 Content components exist only within a specific rich text element in your content items and become their integral part.
-This means you won't find components in your list of items in Content Inventory in Kontent.
+This means you won't find components in your list of items in Content Inventory in Kontent.ai.

-You should use `data-kontent-component-id` attribute to specify that something represents a content component in your HTML so that the SDK knows that this item has no separate page in the Kontent and must be opened in the context of its parent content item.
+You should use `data-kontent-component-id` attribute to specify that something represents a content component in your HTML so that the SDK knows that this item has no separate page in the Kontent.ai and must be opened in the context of its parent content item.

 ### Smart link types

-Currently, there are 4 types of smart links supported by Kontent Smart Link SDK.
+Currently, there are 4 types of smart links supported by Kontent.ai Smart Link SDK.
 All of them require certain data attributes to be specified in HTML markup of your webpage.
 Please note, that most of those smart link types are only available and visible inside Web Spotlight preview iframe.